 Ever wondered what advice a professional career coach would give you?
 Well, wonder no more.
-This month, Career Coach Jen shares her top 3 tips for career development.
+This month, Career Coach Jen shares her top 3 tips for professional career development.
+Scroll down to read more!

 Two of her tips are career coach standards, but the third was a bit of a surprise for me.
 Take a look and tell me what you think.
 Are you on point in each of these areas?
 Which of these items could you improve?